Health & Wellness

 Tai Chi for Health: Dr. Paul Lam and a team of researchers developed this evidence-based group exercise program to introduce persons with arthritis or those with a fear of falling to Tai Chi.
 This eight week program is found to relieve pain caused by arthritis, reduce falls, and improve quality of life.
 This workshop takes place once or twice a week, 30 minutes – 1 hour for eight consecutive weeks.

 All of our Health and Wellness programs are given in 14 Georgia counties: Burke, Columbia, Glascock, Hancock, Jefferson, Jenkins, Lincoln, McDuffie, Richmond, Screven, Taliaferro, Warren, Washington, and Wilkes.
 It is very important to provide these services to individuals and their caregivers allowing them to live healthy and independently.
-The Agency has also teamed up with GMCF/Alliant Quality to provide the Diabetes Empowerment Education Program taught by our Registered Nurse and Health and Wellness Coordinator.
-The Area Agency on Aging is able to provide workshops to all local community organizations, businesses, hospitals, senior centers, churches and the general public.
+The Area Agency on Aging is able to provide workshops to indiviudals, community organizations, businesses, hospitals, senior centers, and churches.

 To register for a Health and Wellness workshop, contact the Health and Wellness Coordinator, Betsy Teasley, at (706) 650-5637 or by visiting the Georgia HealthMatters website.